ThurX360/futbin_crawler/README.md

 # Quickly add a player by name (URL auto-detected)
 python manage_players.py add "Kylian Mbappé"

+# Import batches of players directly from Futbin listings (page range optional)
+python manage_players.py import_all 1 10 500

 # Run crawler with JSON config
 python crawler_with_config.py
 ```

+The optional arguments represent `START_PAGE`, `END_PAGE` and `MAX` players to import, so the
+example above will crawl Futbin pages 1 through 10 and stop after registering 500 new players.
+If
+you omit the last parameters the importer continues until Futbin stops returning results.

 ## 🔗 Google Sheets Integration Details